This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 The tool version of Fáng léi jìshù is often used by electricians to regulate electrical current in devices and machines.
 Meanwhile the martial version teaches the user to externally project electricity in either singular bolts, streams or in multiple streams and bolts to hit multiple targets.
 Later, the user learns to channel electricity through their body to either create electromagnetic fields that can stop metal projectiles, or electrify the body to either add electrical damage to physical strikes or electrify metallic or wet surfaces.

--Jīn jìshù: The art of Jīn jìshù is the technique of manipulating one's internal energies by itself, without the use of external elements.
+-Jīn jìshù(Essencebending): The art of Jīn jìshù is the technique of manipulating one's internal energies by itself, without the use of external elements.
 Jīn jìshù is mostly body based and is almost exclusively taught in martial art institutions, since it's applications are mostly combat-based.
 Every martial art institution that teaches physical combat, whether they be internal or external, teach the elementary and intermediate techniques of Jīn jìshù at one point.

 These include light-body skill, which makes the body lighter, allowing a user to move faster, float on water, jump higher and glide distances, fajin and neijin, which allows the user to increase physical power (note: this is not the same as increasing physical strength) in short bursts or sustained use respectively.
 When these techniques are taught depends on the system being taught-external arts teach these are advanced stages, while these are taught at beginner to intermediate stages in internal systems.